husmus00/husmus00/README.md

 Greetings!
 My name is Hussam, and I'm a computer engineer focused on systems programming and low-level development.<br>

-I'm currently learning about OS dev, embedded devices, physics engines, VMs, and compilers.
+I love to learn by building things, and I'm currently learning about OS dev, embedded devices, physics engines, VMs, and compilers.

 ### Featured Projects